 - By default, Hive HDFS data files (for example, /user/hive/warehouse/db1/t1) are replicated to a location relative to "/" (in this example, to /user/hive/warehouse/db1/t1).
 To override the default, enter a path in the HDFS Destination Path field.
-For example, if you enter /ReplicatedData, the data files would be replicated to /ReplicatedData/user/hive/warehouse/db1/t1. - Select the MapReduce Service to use for this replication (if there is more than one in your cluster). - Log Path An alternative path for the logs. - Description A description for the replication schedule. - Abort on Error Whether to abort the job on an error.
-By selecting the check box, files copied up to that point remain on the destination, but no additional files will be copied.
-Abort on Error is off by default. - Skip Checksum Checks Whether to skip checksum checks, which are performed by default.
+For example, if you enter /ReplicatedData, the data files would be replicated to /ReplicatedData/user/hive/warehouse/db1/t1. - Select the MapReduce Service to use for this replication (if there is more than one in your cluster). - To specify the user that should run the MapReduce job, use the Run As Username option.
+By default, MapReduce jobs run as hdfs.
+To run the MapReduce job as a different user, enter the user name.
+If you are using Kerberos, you must provide a user name here, and it must have an ID greater than 1000.